 Startup Parameter Description nodatabase Load the NDPS Manager without opening the database.
 The Database Options menu is displayed which lets you examine, backup, restore, resynchronize, and uninstall the NDPS Manager database.
-See "Understanding the NDPS Manager" on page 24 for more information about the NDPS Manager database. noipx The NDPS Manager will not support the IPX [TM] protocol. noip The NDPS Manager will not support the IP protocol.

-Startup Parameter Description dbvolume=full_DNS_volume name Download the database from NDS [®] and reconnect pointers to the local server where the command is executed.
+See "Understanding the NDPS Manager" on page 24 for more information about the NDPS Manager database. noipx The NDPS Manager will not support the IPX [TM] protocol. noip The NDPS Manager will not support the IP protocol. dbvolume=full_DNS_volume name Download the database from NDS® and reconnect pointers to the local server where the command is executed.
 This is useful for moving the NDPS Manager to a new volume. dbvolume=nocheck The NDPS Manager will not validate that the database volume is local.
-This is used with Clustering. setens=broker_name Set the Event Notification Service to the specified broker for all printers associated this NDPS Manager. setrms=broker_name Set the Resource Management Service to the specified broker for all printers associated this NDPS Manager. qloadbalance The NDPS Manager evenly distributes the waiting print jobs among printers that are ready.
+This is used with Clustering. setens=broker_name Set the Event Notification Service to the specified broker for all printers associated this NDPS Manager.

+Startup Parameter Description setrms=broker_name Set the Resource Management Service to the specified broker for all printers associated this NDPS Manager. qloadbalance The NDPS Manager evenly distributes the waiting print jobs among printers that are ready.
 This is used when pooling printers. iprinton The IPP attribute is turned on for all printers associated with the associated NDPS Manager. dnsname=NDPSM_DNS_name This sets a DNS name to an NDPS Manager object.
 You will need to include the DNS information in your DNS lookup tables.
 If you included the DNS Name before deploying printing with this manager, then you can easily move the NDPS Manager to another server without disrupting printing.
 NOTE: The DNS name must be assigned before printing on the NDPS Manager is deployed.

-6 Managing the Broker
+Managing the Broker

-Although the default settings in Novell[®] Distributed Print Services[TM] (NDPS[®]) allow your users to print without further configuration being necessary, you will probably want to modify some settings so that you can manage your printing resources most effectively.
+Although the default settings in Novell® Distributed Print ServicesTM (NDPS®) allow your users to print without further configuration being necessary, you will probably want to modify some settings so that you can manage your printing resources most effectively.

-- "Adding or Updating Brokered Resources" on page 91 - "Adding Banner Pages" on page 92 - "Adding or Updating Printer Drivers" on page 96 - "Enabling Event Notification Delivery Methods" on page 97 - "Enabling and Disabling Brokered Services" on page 98 - "Reconfiguring an NDPS Broker" on page 99 - "Broker Startup Switches" on page 101
+- "Accessing the NDPS Broker Health Monitor" on page 97 - "Adding or Updating Brokered Resources" on page 98 - "Adding Banner Pages" on page 98 - "Adding or Updating Printer Drivers" on page 102 - "Enabling Event Notification Delivery Methods" on page 103 - "Enabling and Disabling Brokered Services" on page 104 - "Reconfiguring an NDPS Broker" on page 105 - "Broker Startup Switches" on page 108